 ...in institutional purchasing ...in school lunches ...in tribal food systems ...in regional food systems ...for health and prosperity ...for small farmers ...for growers ...for distributors ...for food workers ...for all of us.

-Transforming Food Systems Through Equitable Good Food Procurement
+Transforming Food Systems Through Equitable Good Food Purchasing

-GROWING JUSTICE is a pooled fund co-designed by funders, farmers, advocates, food suppliers, purchasers and community partners from Native and non-Native communities across the country.
+GROWING JUSTICE FUND is a pooled fund co-designed by funders, farmers, advocates, food suppliers, purchasers and community partners from Native and non-Native communities across the country aimed at advancing equity in the food system by investing in efforts to solidify the leadership, dignity, and power of Tribal, Indigenous, Black, Latinx, Asian, and immigrant people to identify and drive solutions that expand the market for good food purchasing.

 Fund Values